Jianjiang/ALSM/README.md

 R Markdown Files for Kutner et al., Applied Linear Statistical Models 5th ed.

-Included are all listed figures and tables for which data is provided.
-Examples that were not stated or indexed in the text were included at my discretion.
+Included are all listed example figures and tables for which data is provided.
+Examples that were not stated or so indexed in the text were included at my discretion.

-For data files, visit author's text site such as https://netfiles.umn.edu/users/nacht001/www/nachtsheim/5th/
+Data is provided in an Rmd file.
+For original data files, visit author's text site such as https://netfiles.umn.edu/users/nacht001/www/nachtsheim/5th/

 These files were in-process to be reorganized and a better way to deliver data+code.
-However, time has not allowed me to edit these in several months (years?)
+However, time has not allowed me to edit these in several months (years?).
+Bugs may be present.
+Please let me know if you find anything.
+This is a work in progress I may try to continue some day, especially if a 6th edition is released.

-NOTE: The code assumes the data is stored in a separate directory adjacent to the directory of Rmd files.
-Similar to this directory structure

-    |--data
-    |--|--CH01TA03.txt
-    |--|--CH02FI04.txt
-    |--Rmd
-    |--|--ch01.Rmd
-    |--|--ch02.Rmd